bbakersmith/jekyll-pages-directory/README.md

 ```

+Only page files should be stored in the `_pages` directory.
+Other file types will not behave as expected.

 ## Output Routing

-Files in your `_pages` directory are routed as if they were in your project root, so `_pages/foo/bar.html` will be output to `_site/foo/bar.html`.
+Files in `_pages` are routed relative to your project root, so `_pages/foo/bar.html` will be output to `_site/foo/bar.html`.

 ## index.html

-Some Jekyll functions require that `index.html` be present in the project root, so you should leave `index.html` in the project root.
+Some Jekyll functions require that the main `index.html` be present in the project root, so it should remain there and not be moved into `_pages`.

 ## Compatibility

-*Jekyll Pages Directory* should work with any plugin that is not accessing page data files directly, but only limited compatibility testing has been done.
+**Jekyll Pages Directory** should work with any plugin that is not accessing page data files directly, but only limited compatibility testing has been done.

-If you encounter an issue, please submit a pull request or report it in the [Github issue tracker](https://github.com/bbakersmith/jekyll-pages-directory/issues).
+If you encounter an issue, please submit a pull request or bug report through the [Github issue tracker](https://github.com/bbakersmith/jekyll-pages-directory/issues).